 Although limited emergency medical care is available in Dili, options for routine medical care throughout the rest of country are extremely limited.
-Serious medical problems require hospitalization and/or medical evacuation to Australia, the nearest point with acceptable medical care, to Singapore, or to the United States, and can cost thousands of dollars.
+Serious medical problems require hospitalization and/or medical evacuation to Australia (the nearest point with acceptable medical care), Singapore, or the United States, and can cost thousands of dollars.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Timor-Leste, you may encounter road conditions that differ significantly from those in the United States.

 All traffic operates on the left side of the road, and most vehicles use right-hand drive.
 Roads are often poorly maintained, and four-wheel drive may be required in some areas.
 Sparse or non-existent lighting and poor road conditions make driving at night hazardous.
 Driving in Dili is especially hazardous, with large trucks and military vehicles sharing the streets with vendors, pedestrians, and livestock.
 Many cars and, especially, motorcycles operate at night without lights.